 All things in moderation

-In general, it will benefit you to save and make early loan payments in moderation.
+In general, it will benefit you to save and make early loan payments.
 If you have any high-interest consumer debt, you should pay this off as early as you can.
 But you should also allocate some of your savings to kickstart your retirement fund.
-And it’s wise to invest early and often in low-risk, long-term investment funds, such as an S&P 500 low-cost index fund.
+And it’s wise to invest early and often in moderate-risk, long-term investment funds, such as an S&P 500 low-cost index fund.

 Not sure where to start?
 These money management tools can help you set a budget and build an emergency fund.
-And these top brokerages can give you a leg up on the investment world.
+And these investment advisors can give you a leg up on the investment world.
 If you want a more personalized touch, consider finding an experienced investment advisor.
-And if your debt has snowballed beyond your ability to reckon with, the right debt settlement firm can help.